MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/index.md

 ## Python Libraries

-Kusto provides a Python client library that allows callers to send data queries and control commands.
+Azure Data Explorer provides a Python client library that allows callers to send data queries and control commands.

 ## R Library

-Kusto provides an R client library that allows callers to send data queries and control commands.
+Azure Data Explorer provides an R client library that allows callers to send data queries and control commands.

-## Using Kusto from PowerShell
+## Using Azure Data Explorer from PowerShell

-The Kusto .NET Framework Libraries can be used by PowerShell scripts.
+The Azure Data Explorer .NET Framework Libraries can be used by PowerShell scripts.
-See [Calling Kusto from PowerShell](powershell/powershell.md) for an example.
+See [Calling Azure Data Explorer from PowerShell](powershell/powershell.md) for an example.

 ## IDE integration